- Home

 5. Weight gain

 Weight gain during and after menopause is common.
-You might also notice your usual nutrition and exercise habits are no longer helping with weight loss or maintenance, and different factors can cause this.
+You might also notice your usual nutrition and exercise habits are no longer helping with weight loss or maintenance, and several factors can cause this.

-The menopausal years can also be a time of huge transition (moving home, changing careers, finding yourself with an empty nest, and accepting menopause itself), which can cause stress and lead to weight gain.
-Other causes of weight gain during menopause can be sleep issues, giving up smoking and drinking, and taking certain medications, as all these things can increase appetite.
+The menopausal years can also be a time of huge transition (moving home, changing careers, finding yourself with an empty nest, and accepting menopause itself).
+This can cause stress and lead to weight gain.
+Other causes of weight gain during menopause can be sleep issues, giving up smoking and drinking, and taking certain medications, all of which can increase appetite.

 While weight gain might not always be welcomed, there are some things you can do to make losing or maintaining weight easier during menopause.